 Due to their small size and relatively mild temperament, most dwarf species pair well with robust, fast fish of a similar size.
 Provided these fish are not too territorial or aggressive.
 It should be taken into account that most dwarf snakeheads live in their natural environment in an eco climate zone with seasonal extremes in water temperature and water values.
 As a result, they cannot be kept at a tropical temperature all year round.
 A temperature reduction for at least one season per year is necessary to keep them healthy.
 Co-residents must also be able to cope with this.

 This group contains the most diversity in terms of behavior.
 Many of the larger species (between 30-60 cm) can be combined with relatively fast and robust fish of a similar size, for example, large cyprinids.
 General experience is that combining with other fish species works best when the snakehead fish are not yet too big and when the other fish have already settled.
 Newly introduced fish are often killed immediately.
 It varies greatly by species and experience.
 Often the tolerance to other fish is temporary.
 When a pair of snakeheads is formed, the co-inhabitants (also conspecifics) are usually chased and killed.

 Large species (60 – 130 cm)

-Channa bleheri is endemic to the Brahmaputra rivier, northeast India (Assam region).
-It lives together with other species C. andrao and C. aurantimaculata) in a hostile micro ecosysteem consisting of tropical forest and a strong monsoon.
-Water temperatures drop considerably in the dry winter and increase to tropical values in summer.
-Since Channa bleheri is bound to a small and specific habitat, with a low density of fish, these species is considered endangered.
+Channa bleheri is endemic to the Brahmaputra River, in northeastern India (Assam region).
+There, Channa bleheri lives together with other species (C. andrao and C. aurantimaculata) in an inhospitable micro-ecosystem with a tropical rainforest and a strong monsoon.
+The water temperature drops sharply in the dry winter and rises to tropical values in the summer.
+Because Channa bleheri is bound to a small and specific habitat, and the density of the fish is small, it is considered a vulnerable species.